-An architectural review is one of the processes that are necessary in order to receive license approval/modification from the Facility Licensing Unit.
-Refer to the Facility Licensing Unit webpage or call 512-834-6648 for further information.
+An architectural review is one of the processes that are necessary in order to receive license approval/modification from the Health Facility Licensing Unit.
+Contact the Health Facility Licensing Unit for further information.

 What documents are required at a final inspection?

 Refer to Inspection Instructions, ARU-22 (PDF).
 Chapters 8 and 9.
 Chapter 9 contains a list when a previously licensed facility is opening as an initial application.
 Chapter 8 address any other final inspection's required documents.